- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Although public hospitals are free they tend to be quite busy, and most people have to wait for hours to be seen by a doctor.
 In addition, not all public hospitals have access to modern technology.

-►For more information on living in Buenos Aires have a look at Cost of Living in Argentina.
+►For more information on living in Buenos Aires see Moving to Buenos Aires.

 Are you an expat living in Buenos Aires?